 - Limited ammo to loot

 Taking place in the same universe as Titanfall, you and two squadmates must compete in a hugely-popular deathmatch known as Apex Legends.
-Sporting a selection of heroes similar to Blizzard’s Overwatch, each characters comes with a slew of abilities that will prove valuable in battle.
+Sporting a selection of heroes similar to Blizzard’s Overwatch, each character comes with a slew of abilities that will prove valuable in battle.

 It’s all about being the last squad standing, and the journey to this is a brilliant one thanks to silky smooth movement, punchy gunplay and a wonderful sense of style to the entire affair.
 Respawn is definitely onto a winner with this one.